MJavadZallaghi/PySchoolFA/README.md

 # PyNewsFA
-A place for sharing tutorials from PyNewsFA channel (http://t.me/PyNewsFA)
+A place for sharing tutorials from PySchoolFA channel (http://t.me/PySchoolFA)